 If you’re looking at living in France for a year, whether you’re looking to move for work temporarily, or a student conducting a year abroad in France, Anglo French can help.
-We offer a full removals service to France, and also part removals services to France for a cheaper way to move internationally.
+We offer a full removals service to France, and also part removals services to France for a cheaper way to move internationally including removals to and from Switzerland.
 To discuss your move and to receive a free, no-obligation quote, don’t hesitate to get in touch today.

 Move to France with us Today

 I am writing to say thank you so much for the smooth moving process.
 From beginning to end you could not have done better.
 I'd like to put in a complimentary word for the three guys who you sent to load and unload.
 Service without servility is always the perfect combination.
 They were all extremely convivial whilst getting on at the same time, meticulously careful with the items being transported and cheery without being "goonish".

 Your original quote was handled most efficiently by Jasmine from initlal enquiry through to date setting, payment etc and the quote itself was highly competitive.
 Your own communication skills were faultless and I felt like I knew exactly what was going on at any one time.